 Business debts can be extremely stressful if you feel they’re unmanageable, particularly if you run a company with unlimited liability (i.e. a sole trader or partnership).
-Thankfully, PayPlan’s free advice is sure to help.
+If your business has been affected by the Covid-19 pandemic, you may be able to apply for financial support from the government to help with costs.

 Anyone running a small business knows that cash flow can be a real problem.